Palm Beach, Queensland: History

 Palm Beach Baptist Church opened on Saturday 8 December 1928.
 It was the first church opened in Palm Beach.
-It was in Ninth Avenue.
+It was on Ninth Avenue.
 In 1969 the original building was demolished and replaced with a brick building.
 In 2000 the Palm Beach site was sold and the congregation built the Reedy Creek Baptist Church at 10 Gemvale Road, Reedy Creek.

 Palm Beach Surf Club was established in 1930.

 Palm Beach-Currumbin State High School opened on 24 January 1972.

 Palm Beach State School opened on 4 February 1974.

 The Palm Beach Library opened in 1998 and had a major refurbishment in 2011.
 The library closed down in early 2021 and was replaced with a library kiosk.

 Palm Beach was judged Queensland's Cleanest Beach in 1999 and again in 2000 and 2011 by the Keep Australia Beautiful Council.

-Extreme erosion along Palm Beach in 2011 revealed rusted car bodies, among other aged items, usually many meters below sand.
+Extreme erosion along Palm Beach in 2011 revealed rusted car bodies, among other aged items, usually many metres below the sand.